Tommimon/advent-of-code-2021/README.md

 To enable leaderboard automatic update on every commit run [`setup.py`](https://github.com/Tommimon/advent-of-code-2021/blob/master/setup.py)

-To find your cookie log in to [Advent of Code website](https://adventofcode.com/), open inspection and go to network tab.
+To find your cookie log in to [Advent of Code website](https://adventofcode.com/), open inspection, go to network tab and reload the page.
 You can find your cookie in the request headers of any request you made to te website.